itsleesimpson/itsleesimpson.github.io/index.md

 My name is Lee Simpson I am a product strategist and designer at [ustwo](http://www.ustwo.com), New York.

-I've spent the last 13 years building awesome products with smart people.
-I've have the pleasure of working with Comcast, American Express, The Guardian and Google on projects that span finance, educational VR, broadcasting and publishing.
+I've spent the last 13 years of my life building awesome products, with smart people.
+I've had the pleasure of working with the likes of Comcast, American Express, The Guardian and Google on projects that cover finance, educational VR, broadcasting and publishing.
 I am a startup advisor, lecturer and conference speaker — oh, and sometimes I write.

 ***